emqx/eip/active/0012-cluster-call.md

    - Return if execution MFA succeeds.
    - Abort this transaction if the execution of MFA fails.

-If there is a failure in those transaction group, the process ends and is re-executed from failed transaction after a certain period of time.
+If there is a failure in those transaction group, the transaction aborts and is re-executed from this failed transaction after a certain period of time.

 ### API Design